radarez/polymer-components/README.md

-# My test with Polymer
+# My notes of Polymer and Web Components